 Secrets Management #

-TLDR: Build and runtime secrets are stored securely and documented appropriately
+Build and runtime secrets are stored securely in dedicated secrets management systems, with documented ownership, rotation schedules, and access controls.

 Mitigates Risk